Asheville, North Carolina: Architecture

 Notable architecture in Asheville includes its Art Deco Asheville City Hall, and other unique buildings in the downtown area, such as the Battery Park Hotel, the original of which was 475 feet long with numerous dormers and chimneys; the Neo-Gothic Jackson Building, the first skyscraper on Pack Square; Grove Arcade, one of America's first indoor shopping malls; and the Basilica of St. Lawrence.
 The S&W Cafeteria Building is also a fine example of Art Deco architecture in Asheville.
 The Grove Park Inn is an important example of architecture and design of the Arts and Crafts movement.

 Asheville's recovery from the Depression was slow and arduous.
 Because of the financial stagnation, there was little new construction and much of the downtown district remained unaltered.

 The Montford Area Historic District and other central areas are considered historic districts and include Victorian houses.
 Biltmore Village, located at the entrance to the famous estate, showcases unique architectural features.
 It was here that workers stayed during the construction of George Vanderbilt's estate.
 The YMI Cultural Center, founded in 1892 by George Vanderbilt in the heart of downtown, is one of the nation's oldest African-American cultural centers.

-Metropolitan area
+Metropolitan/combined statistical area

-Asheville is the largest city in the Asheville Metropolitan Statistical Area, which includes Buncombe, Haywood, Henderson, and Madison counties, with a combined 2014 population of 442,316, as estimated by the Census Bureau.
+Asheville is the largest city in the Asheville, NC Metropolitan Statistical Area, as well as the Asheville-Waynesville-Brevard, NC Combined Statistical Area, which includes Buncombe, Haywood, Henderson, Madison, and Transylvania counties, which had a combined population of 513,720 in 2023, as estimated by the United States Census Bureau.

 Demographics

+Asheville first appeared in the 1800 U S. Census with "Ashville" as the spelling.
+Only 38 inhabitants were recorded.

+Asheville did not appear again until the 1850 U.S. Census with "Ashville" once again as the spelling.
+The population recorded was 502.
+Asheville did not report separately in 1860.

-Asheville is the larger principal city of the Asheville-Brevard CSA, a Combined Statistical Area that includes the Asheville metropolitan area (Buncombe, Haywood, Henderson, and Madison counties) and the Brevard micropolitan area (Transylvania County), which had a combined population of 398,505 at the 2000 census.
+Asheville is the larger principal city of the Asheville-Waynesville-Brevard, NC Combined Statistical Area that includes the Asheville, NC Metropolitan Statistical Area (Buncombe, Haywood, Henderson, and Madison counties) and the Brevard, NC Micropolitan Statistical Area (Transylvania County), which had a combined population of 469,015 at the 2020 census.

+Asheville's East End/Valley Street stands as the oldest and most culturally significant black community in the city.
+Between this neighborhood and downtown is The Block, which was the black business district.
+The Block includes the YMI Cultural Center which began in 1893 as the Young Men's Institute.
+In 2025, the YMI completed a $6.5 million renovation.

 2020 census

-As of the 2020 United States census, there were 94,589 people, 40,340 households, and 18,902 families residing in the city.
+As of the 2020 census, there were 94,589 people, 40,340 households, and 18,902 families residing in the city.